Ultras: Cyprus

+There are also ultras groups affiliated with the APOEL FC and the Anorthosis Famagusta FC.

 Malta

 Although small in size, Malta has some notable ultras groups.
-The main ultras groups in Malta are Birkirkara Ultras 1997, Ultas Beltin 99, and Paola Boys Hibs Ultras, as well as the Maltese national football team ultras group, the South End Core.
+The main ultras groups in Malta are Birkirkara Ultras 1997, Ultras Beltin 999, and Paola Boys Hibs Ultras, Sliema Ultras Blue Gladiators as well as the Maltese national football team ultras group, the South End Core.

 Ukraine

 Romania

-Romania's ultras only finds itself in the traditional teams like Steaua București, Dinamo București and Rapid București.
-But there are some small ultras groups which support their local club.
-The biggest ultras groups are: Peluza Sud Steaua, Peluza Cătălin Hîldan and Peluza Nord Rapid.
+Romania's ultras only finds itself in the traditional teams like Steaua București,Dinamo București and Rapid București; but there are some small ultras groups which support their local club.
+The biggest ultras groups are: Peluza Nord FCSB, Peluza Sud Steaua, Peluza Cătălin Hîldan, Peluza Sud Dinamo, Peluza Nord Rapid, Peluza Sud Timisoara, t2 Rapid, Peluza Şepcile Roşii and Peluza Nord Hunedoara.
+There are also some honourable mentions like Peluza Marină Farul, Peluza Sud Craiova and Peluza Nord Galați.

-Türkiye

-One of the biggest Ultras in the world, and the biggest in Türkiye is UltrAslan who support the highly decorated club of Galatasaray.
-The name of the organisation is a portmanteau word combining the concepts of "Ultras" and "Aslan" (the lion) which is a symbol of Galatasaray.
+Turkey

+The three big clubs of Turkey, namely Beşiktaş, Fenerbahçe and Galatasaray, have dedicated and passionate fanbases.
+The ultras of these clubs are Çarşı, Genç Fenerbahçeliler and UltrAslan, respectively.

 Bulgaria

-The most famous ultras in Bulgaria are Sector G (CSKA Sofia), Sector B (Levski Sofia), Bultras (Botev Plovdiv), Lauta Army (Lokomotiv Plovdiv).
+The most famous ultras in Bulgaria are Sector B (Levski Sofia), Sector G (CSKA Sofia), Bultras (Botev Plovdiv), Green Fighters (Neftochimic Burgas), Moryatsi (Cherno More Varna) and Lauta Army (Lokomotiv Plovdiv).

+Azerbaijan

+Several groups exist in Azerbaijan, as follows: